 - Take carriers directly to a quiet, small room.

-- Set up food and water on opposite sides of the room.
+- Set up food and water on opposite sides of the room (cats don't like to eat near water).

 - Place their familiar, unwashed bedding inside.